janzeteachesit/100-days-of-writing/docs/log.md

 ### January 23, 2017 Monday

 **Today's Progress**: Started 4 different pieces of writing - a lot of it work-related, but still all with "stretch".
-Finished [My /(Current/) Publishing Workflow - Medium](https://medium.com/@janzeteachesit/my-current-publishing-workflow-a043e9cd3272).
+Finished [My (Current) Publishing Workflow - Medium](https://medium.com/@janzeteachesit/my-current-publishing-workflow-a043e9cd3272).
 See yesterday.

 **Thoughts**:
 All are initial - read "still in posts".
 Have to pick which one first.